thephpleague/climate/README.md

 $climate->br();
 ```

-The `br` method is chainable, so you can do this:
+For ease of use, the `br` method is chainable:

 ```php
 $climate->br()->out('I have moved down a line.');